HimashaWijewickrama/StudentPortalApplication/README.md

-# Student Portal
+# Student Portal Application

-The Student Portal is a CRUD-based web application developed using ASP.NET Core MVC, Entity Framework Core, and SQL Server.
+The Student Portal is a CRUD web application developed using ASP.NET Core MVC, Entity Framework Core, and SQL Server.
-The application is designed to efficiently manage student-related data through a clean, user-friendly interface and a well-structured architecture.
+The application is designed to efficiently manage student details through a clean, user friendly interface and a well structured architecture.

 It supports full Create, Read, Update, and Delete (CRUD) operations with validation, pagination, filtering, and dynamic UI components.